-The options you have are to accept the offer as presented, decline the offer, or offer a counter offer to close the gap between the asking and offering price.
+The seller can accept the offer as presented, decline the offer, or make a counter offer to close the gap between the asking and offering price.

-Reasons Why You’ll Likely Face A Counter Offer
+Reasons You’ll Likely Face a Counter Offer

 - Change service providers

-- Modify contingency time frames
+- Modify contingency time frame

-- Alter closing or possession date
+- Alter closing date or possession date

 - Exclude or add a personal property from the contract